-In the realm of finance, the market value of assets, products, etc., keeps on fluctuating.
-Manually logging each change into a sheet or a document, drawing inferences and patterns, revisiting numerical data, and so on can take numerous hours.
-Heatmaps remove multiple steps from the process through the graphical representation of data, whereby, they visualize complex data points in an easy to consume and easy to compare manner.
+In the realm of finance, the market value of assets, products, etc., continually fluctuates.
+Manually logging changes into a document, drawing inferences and patterns, revisiting numerical data, and so on can take many hours.
+Heatmaps remove multiple steps from the process, enabling users to quickly visualize complex data points and easily compare performance of companies.

-You can set filters based on the duration for which you want to see the heatmap, industry, and so on.
+Filters can be set based on the duration for which you want to see the heatmap, industry, and so on.
 Using heatmaps, brokers and investors can more easily understand stock performance and make better investment decisions.